 A fresh way of thinking about synthetic monitoring…

 I’ve been in the synthetic monitoring business for over 20 years.
-As Keynote Systems’ earliest employee in 1995 (Keynote merged with Dynatrace in 2015), where we invented synthetic monitoring (see the patent #6,006,260), I’ve witnessed the rapid rise, fall, and now resurgence of external synthetic monitoring.
+As Keynote Systems’ earliest employee in 1995, where we invented synthetic monitoring (see the patent #6,006,260), I’ve witnessed the rapid rise, fall, and now resurgence of external synthetic monitoring.
 With modern browsers supporting W3C’s Navigation Timing spec, more advanced methods to record, manipulate, and execute customer journeys, and even automating tasks such as traceroute-on-error or DNS diagnostics on failure, there are still areas where synthetic monitoring will always be lacking.
 Dynatrace knew this years ago and wanted to develop a new way of monitoring modern applications and more importantly, support modern DevOps teams.

 So it was three years ago that we started an effort to re-invent Dynatrace and redefine monitoring as we knew it.
 (Forbes wrote a good article about it here.)
 This also gave us the opportunity to recreate Digital Experience Monitoring from the ground up in a way that takes advantages of the strengths of synthetic monitoring, namely availability monitoring and baselining performance, and weave it into the strengths of other digital experience monitoring capabilities, such as real user monitoring and session replay.
 Add to that a deep integration with infrastructure and application monitoring…and we have some that is magical.
 (Ok…it’s not magic.
 It’s really smart algorithms, deep machine learning, and automation but it sure feels like magic!)